codio-content/Linux-Users_and_Permissions/.guides/content/User-accounts-and-groups-9630.md

 A typical user account includes the information a user needs to log in and use a system.

-Lets get more details about our user:
+Let's get more details about our user:

 ```
 # Get user group information and id: